-Recent accomplishments include being awarded a Cholmondeley Award for her poetic production (UK, 2017); the first recipient of the art literary prize Prix Littéraire Bernard Heidsieck-Centre Pompidou (Paris, 2017); awarded a Bogliasco Fellowship, Italy (2019).
+Recent awards include a Cholmondeley Award for her poetic production (UK, 2017); first recipient of the art literary prize Prix Littéraire Bernard Heidsieck-Centre Pompidou (Paris, 2017); Kelly Writers House Fellow (Philadelphia, 2022), a Bogliasco Fellowship, (Genoa, 2019).

 Photo credit: Thierry Bal